s12v/awsbeats/README.md

 # AWS Beats

 Experimental [Beat](https://github.com/elastic/beats) output plugin.
-Tested with Filebeat and Metricbeat.
+Tested with Filebeat, Metricbeat, Auditbeat, Heartbeat, APM Server.
 Supports AWS Kinesis Data Streams and Data Firehose.

 __NOTE: Beat and the plugin should be built using the same Golang version.__